jt14den/2017-libcarp-southafrica/_episodes/04-free-text-markdown.md

 > 3. What do you notice?
 {: .challenge}

+> ## Copy your markdown text into a class document
+> 1. Go to <hackmd.io>
+> 2. Copy and paste your file after your name
+> 3. We'll reuse this tomorrow
+{: .discussion}

 ## Markdown is used in many contexts.

 * All the lessons in Software, Data and Library Carpentry are written in markdown.
 * GitHub uses markdown for issues, renders markdown documents to HTML by default
 * Tools like Jupyter and RMarkdown Notebooks let you interleave markdown and Python and R code
 * Most of these use Pandoc to convert markdown to other formats.

 Show how to set up blog in github